ngundotra/sculptml-flask-app/README.md

 ## Contributions

 Thank you to Newman Hu, Allen Chen, Candace Chiang, and Riley Shanahan for their time, thoughts, and enthusiasm on this project.
+On the overall SculptML project, big shoutout to coleader Felipe, and the rest of the client team: Alex Chan and Sai Mandava.